Armistice of Cassibile: Aftermath

-The day of entry into force of the armistice was linked to a planned landing in central Italy and was left to the Allies' discretion.
+The day the armistice entered into force was linked to a planned landing in central Italy and was left to the Allies' discretion.
 Castellano still understood that the date was intended to be 12 September, and Badoglio started to move troops to Rome.

 On 7 September, a small Allied delegation reached Rome to inform Badoglio that the next day would have been the day of the armistice.
 He was also informed about the pending arrival of the American 82nd Airborne Division into airports around the city.
 Badoglio told the delegation that his army was not ready to support the landing and that most airports in the area were under German control.
 He asked for a deferral of the armistice of a few days.
-When General Eisenhower learned that, the landing in Rome of American troops was canceled, but the day of the armistice was confirmed since other troops were already en route by sea to land in southern Italy.
+When General Eisenhower learned that, the landing in Rome of American troops was cancelled, but the day of the armistice was confirmed since other troops were already en route by sea to land in southern Italy.

-When the armistice was announced by Allied radio on the afternoon of 8 September, German forces immediately attacked Italian forces by executing Operation Achse.
+On 8 September, the armistice was announced by Badoglio to the Italian public, later by the Allied radio by Eisenhower.
+German forces immediately attacked Italian forces by executing Operation Achse.
 Most of the Regio Esercito (Italian Royal Army) had not been informed about the armistice, and no clear orders had been issued about the line of conduct to be taken in the face of the German armed forces.
 Some Italian divisions that should have defended Rome were still in transit from southern France.
 The king, along with the royal family and Badoglio, fled Rome on the early morning of the 9th and took shelter in Brindisi, in southern Italy.
 Their initial intention was to move army headquarters out of Rome with the King and the Prime Minister, but few staff officers reached Brindisi.
 Meanwhile, the Italian troops, without instructions, collapsed and were soon overwhelmed.
 Some small units decided to stay loyal to the German ally.
 From 8 to 12 September, the German forces occupied all of the Italian territory that was still not under Allied control, except Sardinia and part of Apulia, without meeting organized resistance.
 In Rome, an Italian governor, with the support of an Italian infantry division, nominally ruled the city until 23 September, but in practice, the city was under German control from 11 September.